quiffman/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

 Firewall
 ^^^^^^^^

-All major Linux distributions ship with there own firewall implementations which are front-ends for the ``iptables`` kernel functions.
+All major Linux distributions ship with their own firewall implementations which are front-ends for the ``iptables`` kernel functions.
 The following line temporary adds a firewall rule which redirects all incoming traffic on port 8080 to port 80.